OnePageCRM/OnePageCRM.github.io/_posts/2016-11-25-dev-pc-tale-part1.md

 </div>
 <br />

-Everything has been connected, VNC viewer has been launched in one of the laptops, computer has been booted, blinking LED started indicating that there is some I/O traffic but... we haven't received any incoming VNC session.
+With everything connected, the VNC viewer was launched on one of the laptops and DPC was booted.
+The blinking LED was telling us that there’s some I/O traffic but we were not receiving any incoming VNC session, so it was time to do some investigating.

-So we have no other choice than introduce "Plan B".
-With great help of Liam after small chat his computer allowed us to borrow its graphics card which we were able to temporary connect to our machine.
+In the end, we had to introduce “Plan B” to the equation.
+With the help of Liam’s (voluntarily dismantled) personal computer, we ‘borrowed’ it’s graphics card so we could temporarily it to connect to DPC.

 <div style="text-align: center">
 <img src="/img/devpc/part1-before.jpg" class="img-responsive" alt="Preparation for update" />